 n January 1, a newly chartered branch joins existing chartered branches in conducting the full scope of branch operations.
 This section of the Manual is geared to help branches deliver consistent performance.
-It identifies key operating activities and classifies them into the categories below; indicates whether each activity is an operating requirement, a legal/regulatory requirement, or mostly helpful; and provides guidance.
+It identifies and classifies key operating activities into the categories below, indicates whether the activity is an operating requirement, a legal/regulatory requirement or mostly helpful, and provides guidance.

-Branch Administration Programs Communications and Marketing Branch Officer Development Succession Planning Finance
+Branch Administration Programs Communications & Marketing Branch Officer Development Succession Planning Finance